-An estimated 17.7 million people die annually across the world due to cardiovascular diseases.
-The workload on radiologists increased by 1300% in number of CT scans interpreted and 540% increase in the MR images.
+An estimated 17.7 million people die annually across the world due to Cardiovascular diseases.
+The workload on radiologists increased by 1300% in the number of CT scans interpreted and 540% in the MR images.

 Datasets and Augmentation

-- We used latest algorithms and Random forest trees for labelling unlabeled dataset.
+- We used latest algorithms and Random forest trees for labeling unlabeled data set.

-- Deep neural networks work better on large datasets else the networks won’t be able to generalize.
+- Deep neural networks work better on large data sets for better Network Generalization.

 In Healthcare, finding large labelled data sets is a challenge.
-Top advantage of our feature extraction method is our algorithms perform extremely well on small datasets.
-Other learning algorithms requires lot of labelled data set.
+The biggest advantage of our Feature Extraction method is that our algorithms perform extremely well on small data sets.
+Other learning algorithms require lot of labeled data set.

 Method – Deep Learning Architecture (LVRVNet)

-Developed a fully automated segmentation method for MRI images using deep learning.
+Developed a Fully Automated Segmentation method for MRI images using deep learning model.